Give Me 5 Minutes and I'll Show You How to Peel a Whole Week's Garlic — Clean Hands, No Smell, No Daily Chore

 Frequently Asked Questions

-How do I clean the garlic peeler attachment?
+How do I peel garlic fast?

-Can I peel a whole garlic bulb at once?
+Can I peel garlic in bulk?

 Saran Reddy